theseus-os/Theseus/book/src/window_tutorial.md

 The application can also invoke `WindowGeneric.get_concrete_display_mut::<T>(name)` to get access to a displayable of a concrete type `T`.
 The method returns error if the window does not have a displayable of `name`, or the displayable is not of type `T`.

 After a displayable displays itself in a window, the application should invoke `WindowGeneric.render()` to render the updates to the screen.
-A framebuffer compositor would composite a list of framebuffers and output the result to a final framebuffer which is mapped to the screen.
+A framebuffer compositor would composite a list of framebuffers and forward the result to a final framebuffer which is mapped to the screen.

 ## Handle Key Inputs
 An application invokes `WindowGeneric.get_event()` to get the events sent to it.
 For example, an active window will receive all the key input events.
-An application can invoke `WindowGeneric.get_event()` in a loop to handle inputs from the keyboard.
+An application can invoke `WindowGeneric.get_event()` in a loop to handle these inputs from the keyboard.

 ## Example